joshjon/bliss-dircolors/README.md

 ### Installing GNU coreutils (required for macOS only)

 Bliss dircolors is configured using GNU coreutils; however, macOS does not use GNU by default.
 To use dircolors we are going to need to install GNU coreutils.
-Steps on how to achieve this are outlined below.

 1. Install [Homebrew](https://brew.sh/), a free and open-source package manager that simplifies the installation of software on macOS.